sudar/wp-plugin-in-github/README.md

 - Ability to automatically show screenshots
 - Find ways to speed up things in the clone script
 - Add batch support in the clone script
-- <strike>In the deploy script, add support for assets/ folder</strike>
+- <del>In the deploy script, add support for assets/ folder</del>
-- <strike>In the deploy script, checkout only the trunk/ for the Plugin from svn</strike>
+- <del>In the deploy script, checkout only the trunk/ for the Plugin from svn</del>
-- <strike>Make the readme.txt <-> readme.md translation better, so that Plugin readme files appear good in github.</strike>
+- <del>Make the readme.txt <-> readme.md translation better, so that Plugin readme files appear good in github.</del>

 License
 -------